jackonshiundu/Advanced-JAva/README.md

         The first block prints the ordinal value (position in the enum declaration), laptop name, and its price.
         The second block uses if-else to print the price of Hp (since r is set to Laptop.Hp).
         The third block uses a switch statement to again print the price of Hp.

+# Lambda.java

+This Java program demonstrates the use of lambda expressions in conjunction with functional interfaces.
+In Java, lambda expressions provide a way to implement methods defined in functional interfaces in a more concise and readable way.

+Code Explanation

+1. Functional Interface

+   @FunctionalInterface
+   interface A {
+   void show(int i);
+   }
+   @FunctionalInterface is an annotation that ensures the interface has exactly one abstract method. interface A defines a method show(int i), which takes an integer and returns no result (void).

+2. Lambda Expression

+   A obj = i -> System.out.println("This is showing implementing the interface A" + i);
+   A lambda expression is created by implementing the method of interface A.
+   The parameter i is passed in the lambda expression and is used to print a message that includes the value of i.
+   The arrow (->) separates the input parameter from the method body (the expression that follows).

+3. Using the Lambda Expression obj.show(5);
+   The show method is called on the obj instance, passing the integer 5 as an argument.
+   The lambda expression inside the obj will execute and print: "This is showing implementing the interface A5".

+This is showing implementing the interface A5

+Conclusion
+This program demonstrates the power of lambda expressions in Java, making the code more compact and expressive, especially when working with functional interfaces.
+Instead of creating separate classes to implement interfaces, you can directly pass the behavior (method implementation) as a lambda expression.